-The number of unvested equity awards held by each NEO as of March 31, 2024 is listed above in the Outstanding Equity Awards at 2024 Fiscal Year-End table.
-All unvested outstanding equity awards held by our NEOs at the end of fiscal year 2024 were granted under the 2017 Plan, which provides certain benefits to plan participants in the event of the termination of such participant's employment or a change of control of the Company.
-The terms of these benefits are described below.
+The number of unvested equity awards held by each NEO as of March 31, 2025 is listed above in the Outstanding Equity Awards at 2025 Fiscal Year-End table.
+All unvested outstanding equity awards held by our NEOs at the end of fiscal year 2025 were granted under the 2017 Equity Incentive Plan.